dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

 +-------------------------------------------------------------------------------------------------------------------------------+--------------------------------------------------+

-Finally, note that there is no undo/redo for sketch drawing…
+Finally, note that there is no undo/redo for sketch drawing...

 Gestures